 Table 6 presents similar information, now broken down by specific countries and using International Monetary Fund Government Finance Statistics data for 2010, with taxes divided into four groups: income and payroll taxes, property taxes, indirect taxes, and taxes on international trade.
 The relative reliance on each of these groups is shown in Table 6, in a comparison of Tunisia with all countries for which data are available.
-Again, Tunisia has relatively heavier reliance on income and payroll taxes, and relatively less reliance on trade taxes, than the average country in this sample.
+Again, Tunisia has relatively heavier reliance on income and payroll taxes, than the average country in this sample.